Mount Taylor Nature Reserve

 A connected landscape

-Mount Taylor is important for connectivity including Farrer Ridge, Wanniassa Hills and Cooleman Ridge nature reserves, and on to the Murrumbidgee River Corridor in the west.
+Mount Taylor is important for connectivity of areas including Farrer Ridge, Wanniassa Hills and Cooleman Ridge nature reserves, and on to the Murrumbidgee River Corridor in the west.
 Wildlife use these areas for habitat and as a movement corridor, along the wooded ridges to the south and west.
 The reserve’s woodlands are part of an ancient ecosystem that once was widespread from the northern end of NSW down into Victoria.